rancher/rancher/server/README.md

 ### Specific Branches

-You can use any branch for a component with the following format, `GIT_URL[,BRANCH] GIT_URL[,BRANCH] ...`.
-For example, `REPOS=https://github.com/rancher/cattle,custom_branch`.
+You can use any branch for a component with the following format, `GIT_URL[,origin/BRANCH] GIT_URL[,origin/BRANCH] ...`.
+For example, `REPOS=https://github.com/rancher/cattle,origin/custom_branch`.
 When testing personal forks or branches of components, this is the recommended format.

 ### Master Branch on the Rancher Repo